arhohuttunen/coding-revolution/content/post/test-readability/index.md

 With longer pieces of code it can definitely help to follow the patterns, but in simple cases like this it's quite unnecessary.

-## :speech_balloon: Reveal Intent With Method and Variable Names

 ## :writing_hand: Provide Just Enough Information

 Tests can have either **too much or too little information**.
 Both cases affect how well we understand what behaviour a test verifies.